cris971107/Model-Fitness-Customer-Retention-Strategy/README.md

 # A/B Test Analysis
-Analyzed the performance of a new recommendation engine through an A/B test to determine if it significantly improved user conversion across the sales funnel.
+The "Model Fitness" gym chain is developing a data-driven strategy to combat customer churn.
+This project analyzes digitalized customer profiles to predict the probability of attrition for the next month

 ---

 ## ⚙️ Project Type Flags

 - [x] Exploratory Data Analysis (EDA)
-- [x] SQL Analysis / Querying
+- [ ] SQL Analysis / Querying
-- [x] Dashboard / Data Visualization
+- [ ] Dashboard / Data Visualization
 - [ ] Data Pipeline / ETL
-- [ ] Predictive Modelling / Machine Learning
+- [x] Predictive Modelling / Machine Learning
-- [ ] Data Cleaning / Wrangling
+- [x] Data Cleaning / Wrangling
 - [ ] End-to-End (multiple of the above)
 - [ ] Other: ___________